blastcloud/guzzler-docs/docs/roadmap/readme.md

 # Roadmap

-> This page outlines where I hope to take the Guzzler project and build out a bit of an ecosystem surrounding the founding ideas of expressive, and helpful integration testing.
+> This page outlines where I hope to take the Guzzler project and build out a bit of an ecosystem surrounding the founding ideas of expressive, and helpful contract / integration testing.

 First off, thank you all for the Github stars and downloads.
-It’s been extremely gratifying to see that something I built, trying to solve my own problem has been not only liked but used by other developers around the world, and continues to grow each day.
+It’s been extremely gratifying to see that something I built - trying to solve my own problem - has been not only liked but used by other developers around the world, and continues to grow each day.

 Second, the following is a rough idea of what I hope to build and include in projects adjacent to Guzzler.
 Everything listed below is planned, but not set in stone.
 Furthermore, I would love feedback on either parts of the plan you like, or areas that it could be improved.
 There will be Github issues created for different points of the plan below and links will be included.
 If you like the idea, please leave a thumbs up on the issue(s), or if there is something you think could work better, please leave a comment.

 ## Phase 1: Examples / Tutorials

-One thing I didn't really expect was hearing people say they would like to see how I would go about using Guzzle in real(istic) projects.
-Though it makes sense in retrospect it was still surprising, as I don't consider myself to really be that experienced using Guzzle in lots of contexts.
-However, after watching the likes of Adam Wathan and others over the years who intentionally set out learning something in order to teach it to others, I'm up to the challenge and hope to have something soon.
+One thing I really didn't expect was hearing people say they would like to see how I would go about using Guzzle in real(istic) projects.
+Though it makes sense in retrospect it was still surprising, as I don't consider myself to be that experienced using Guzzle in lots of contexts.
+However, after watching the likes of Adam Wathan and others over the years who intentionally set out learning something in order to teach it to others, I'm up to the challenge and hope to have something started soon.

-Currently, I have a page of "Examples" that is in the process of building.
+Currently, I have a page of "Examples" that is slowly growing.
 However, after completing a couple, I immediately see that examples of only the Guzzler / Test side are not really that helpful on their own.
 Instead, I'm going to create a new repo that is exclusively examples using different patterns and real services.
 The following are the intended examples and topics:

 - GET service.
 Based off the current example for Google Maps Static image.
   - Should include option for multiple markers of different styles